okotoki/mixpanel-figma/README.md

 ## `identify` support

-Sinve there is no persistance – every time someone opens your plugin Mixpanel would assume it a unique visitor/user.
+Since there is no persistance – every time someone opens your plugin Mixpanel would assume it a unique visitor/user.

 To fix that, generate user_id for persistance on main thread side and store it in plugin settings.